jantman/awslimitchecker/docs/source/cli_usage.rst

 This example simply sets the overrides, and then prints the limits for confirmation.

-You could also set the same limit overrides using a JSON file stored at ``limit_overrides.json``:
+You could also set the same limit overrides using a JSON file stored at ``limit_overrides.json``, following the format documented for :py:meth:`awslimitchecker.checker.Checker.set_limit_overrides`:

 .. code-block:: json